yann-mabsilico/yann-mabsilico.github.io/content/docker.md

 	(Did you guess `docker containers`?)

 ## Interlude
-A quick section to highlight the consistency of docker command line interface.
+A quick section to highlight the consistency of docker's command line interface.

 ### Image tags
 The first two columns of `docker images` are `REPOSITORY` and `TAG`.
 In the docker documentation and in this document, the `tag` of an image